acjr1910/useStateCallback/README.md

 useStateCallback is an simple abstraction of React's useState, useEffect and useRef hooks putted all together.

-## Reasoning
+## Why?

-I think this abstraction makes the code cleaner and readable.
+I think this abstraction makes the code cleaner, readable, and automates the useState/useEffect set up in some cases.

 ## Installing